 Flash photography is strictly forbidden as the artworks in the museum, and the Sistine Chapel are very precious.
 You are not allowed to take photos in the Sistine Chapel, nor are you granted any video recordings.
-You may be approached by stuff if caught recording and asked to remove the footage.
+You may be approached by staff if caught recording and asked to remove the footage.
 You are not allowed to bring in any professional photography equipment including stands and tripods into the museum.
-If you still require taking photos, all enquiries are to be directed to the Directorate of the Museum and Cultural Heritage.
+If you still require taking photos, all inquiries are to be directed to the Directorate of the Museum and Cultural Heritage.
 Selfie sticks are strictly forbidden.

 Silence in the Sistine Chapel

 Visitors are requested to remain silent in the Sistine Chapel to respect the sanctity after location.
-We will provide you headsets so that you are able to enjoy the historical information before you enter the Sistine Chapel you may also be provided with touch screens so that you can admire the works in silence.
-Dotted along the museum our information outlets with rich information about the Chapel and also of the Vatican museum.
+We will provide you with headsets so that you are able to enjoy the historical information before you enter the Sistine Chapel you may also be provided with touch screens so that you can admire the works in silence.
+Dotted along the museum are our information outlets with rich information about the Chapel and also of the Vatican museum.

-If you wish to draw a particular piece of art or pieces of artwork, they can only be drawn by pencil, and only if permission is given by Directorate of the Museum and Cultural Heritage.
+If you wish to draw a particular piece of art or pieces of artwork, they can only be drawn by pencil, and only if permission is given by the Directorate of the Museum and Cultural Heritage.